-Clean Language methodology is potentially very relevant tool in the overall process of working towards positive change.
+Clean Language methodology is potentially a very relevant tool in the overall process of working towards positive change.

 Like NLP (Neuro-Linguistic Programming), Clean Language theory came originally from the world of psychotherapy but is increasingly being used in business situations.

-In philosophical terms Clean Language is similar to communications concepts such as Transactional Analysis.
+In philosophical terms, Clean Language is similar to communications concepts such as Transactional Analysis.

 The mutual awareness aspects of Clean Language relate strongly to the Johari Window theory.

-If you use and enjoy working with concepts like NLP, Transactional Analysis, Johari Window, then you will probably enjoy working with the Clean Language concept.
+If you use and enjoy working with concepts like NLP, Transactional Analysis, and Johari Window, then you will probably enjoy working with the Clean Language concept.